Pylons/pyramid/docs/narr/views.rst

 View Setup in the Handler Class
 +++++++++++++++++++++++++++++++

-The handler class specified can have a single class level attribute called ``__autoexpose__`` which should be a regular expression or the value ``None``.
+A handler class can have a single class level attribute called ``__autoexpose__`` which should be a regular expression or the value ``None``.
 It's used to determine which method names will result in additional view configurations being registered.

 When :meth:`~pyramid.config.Configurator.add_handler` runs, every method in the handler class will be searched and a view registered if the method name matches the ``__autoexpose__`` regular expression, or if the method was decorated with :class:`~pyramid.view.action`.

-Every method in the handler class that has a name meeting the ``_autoexpose__`` regular expression will have a view registered for an ``action`` name corresponding to the method name.
+Every method in the handler class that has a name meeting the ``__autoexpose__`` regular expression will have a view registered for an ``action`` name corresponding to the method name.
 This functionality can be disabled by setting the ``__autoexpose__`` attribute to ``None``: